edsu/diary/README.md

 ---

+## 9/26/2023

+The early morning *ablutions* *marched* in sync with the rhythm of my newfound acceptance of life’s uncertainty.
+The *purgative* effects of this realization acted as a renewing rain on my previously *egotistic* understanding of existence.
+To accept what one *inherits*, rather than remorselessly trying to change it, seems now like *joyning* oneself in harmony with the cosmic rhythms.
+Finding solace in Jehovah-nissi, I felt a *quickening* in my *organism*, a spiritual awakening of sorts.

+As I continued to ponder upon life's intriguing circle, a sudden memory of the *Maister*, my old mentor, passed through my mind.
+His teachings remain embedded in the *ruin*s of my past arrogance, their *saccharine* essence sometimes too sweet to fully comprehend.
+They *kittle* my mind to endless musings, causing a beautiful commotion much like a *syncopé*.
+A strange and *squirmingly* comforting feeling, simultaneously alarming yet befitting, remarkably akin to the fine dancing strings of a deeply thrilling sonata.

+In the desolate whispers of the wind that swirled around my humble abode in *Tema*, I heard the anguished cries of the *offscouring* of society.
+I am prompted to consider my place as a *partizan* in this turbulent world.
+The true measure of our spiritual journey is not a solitary ascent.
+It’s in the hearts we touch, the souls we inspire, and perhaps most importantly, the injustices we contest and wish to rectify.
+Such introspective days are rare, and the profundity, I am finding, is immensely beautiful.

 ## 9/25/2023

 There is a looming sense of *uneasiness* that hovers over me, like a *corporeally* manifested cloud.
 I am filled with *timidity* as I have received the letter today, *windowed* and majestic in its craftsmanship - a missive from the *prodigal* *Lear*, the venerable *Vetus*.
 I stare at the crest embedded with precious *agates*, a symbol of unspoken power.
 I am sponsored, and yet, feel the *drab* shadow of obligation creep over me.
 Darker still, is my disquiet over *Prandon* *Aigner* – his constant overtures and relentless presence.
 His *whorish* manipulation of my beloved Anne's affections is bothersome, despite my often *magisterially* masked disdain.